toyoshim/magic2.js/README.md

 # Extended stereo graphic features

 ## Split mode
-Split a screen into two screens for left and right eyes.
+Splits a screen into two screens for left and right eyes.

 ## Color mode
 Draws in red and blue into a overlayed screen for left and right eyes.

+## Web XR mode
+Uses Web XR API to render stereo graphics into HMD for VR.

 # How to build
 Following steps below starts gulp to monitor src/magic2.es6 to transpile and